oslabs-beta/ShieldQL/README.md

-# ShieldQL
+# ShieldQL 🛡️

 ShieldQL is a lightweight, powerful, easy-to-use JavaScript library for GraphQL that adds authentication, authorization, and query sanitization to prevent malicious queries and injection attacks.

-- Authentication: ShieldQL helps you implement user authentication in your GraphQL APIs, ensuring that only authenticated users can access certain parts of your API.
+- **Authentication:** ShieldQL helps you implement user authentication in your GraphQL APIs, ensuring that only authenticated users can access certain parts of your API.
-- Authorization: With ShieldQL, you can define granular access controls for different types and fields in your GraphQL schema.
+- **Authorization:** With ShieldQL, you can define granular access controls for different types and fields in your GraphQL schema.
 This way, you can control what data each user can access based on their role and permissions.
-- Query Sanitization: ShieldQL gives you the tools to sanitize incoming GraphQL queries to prevent potential malicious operations and protect your backend from excessively deep and excessively long queries used in denial-of-service attacks.
+- **Query Sanitization:** ShieldQL gives you the tools to sanitize incoming GraphQL queries to prevent potential malicious operations and protect your backend from excessively deep and excessively long queries used in denial-of-service attacks.

 # NOTE: ShieldQL is still in development.
 We will officially launch on Thursday 8/10 :rocket: